clubby789/OWClock/README.md

 ## Options
  - Count Up: Counts the elapsed seconds and minutes.
 When off, will count down to events/the end of the loop
  - Milliseconds: For speedrunners; uses millisecond timestamps
+ - Events to Display: Number of upcoming events to display
+ - Event List Width: Fraction of the available resolution that the event list can take up